thanhvo-uparis/thanhvo-uparis/README.md

 ---
 ### 🧠 [Product Page](https://ecommerce-product-five.vercel.app/)
 It's the sneaker product interface, where images can be browsed through and product information is displayed.
 We can add products to the cart with a specified quantity and remove them as well.
-- 🗂️ Techs: ReactJS, Javascript, HTML/CSS
+- 🗂️ Techs: Javascript, HTML/CSS
 - 🔎 [Source Code](https://github.com/thanhvo-uparis/ecommerce-product)
 ---